 Donnie Bloes (pronounced Blaze) sells feed and finishes pigs.
 He and his dad Jerry own B&B Farm Store, a retail business and feed mill in Jesup, Iowa, just east of Waterloo.
 Jerry has worked in this business for 50 years, starting right out of high school.
 He gradually bought into the business until it was his.
 Donnie joined B&B after graduating from Hawkeye Community College in 1991.
-Father and son both own shares in sow barns managed by the Pipestone System.
+Father and son both own shares in sow barns managed by the Pipestone Management.

 Jerry and Donnie Bloes

 In 1973, with the help of Purina Mills, Jerry organized one of the first shareholder-owned sow units in the area.
 That unit was sold several years later, but in 1994, Jerry and Donnie along with John Slattery, organized another sow unit with their customers and other area producers.
 Named “Wapsi Pig,” that 1,200-sow unit produced feeders for the Bloeses and other shareholders to take home and finish.
-Wapsi Pig is still operating today under Pipestone System management.
-Then came “Grassland,” a 2,800-sow unit and “Skyline,” a 5,600-sow unit, all built by Pipestone System.
+Wapsi Pig is still operating today under Pipestone Management management.
+Then came “Grassland,” a 2,800-sow unit and “Skyline,” a 5,600-sow unit, all built by Pipestone Management.
 All Grassland shareholders are local; however, Skyline has some shareholders from other parts of Iowa and from Minnesota.

 “We helped organize these units, and Jerry and I own shares in all three,” says Donnie, who finishes the pigs they take out of those sow barns.